pulibrary/rdss-handbook/globus.md

    * pdc-describe-prod-postcuration
 1. Under `Copy settings from existing bucket` choose `pdc-describe-staging-precuration` (assumes it has been set up)
 1. Under `Object Ownership` choose enable ACLs
-1. uncheck `Block all public access` and acknowledge `Turning off block all public access might result in this bucket ...`
 1. click `Create Bucket`
 1. click `Properties` tab on the bucket you just created
 1. Enable Versions